selcukyildirim/AdvancedRequestThrottler/README.md

 ---

-# RequestThrottler (EN)
+# AdvancedRequestThrottler (EN)

-RequestThrottler is a .NET library designed to manage and limit request rates within applications.
+AdvancedRequestThrottler is a .NET library designed to manage and limit request rates within applications.
 It simplifies API traffic control with rate-limiting mechanisms and a queueing system.

 ---